Semester and Year Study Placements

 The Study Year Placement should normally be taken:

-- During the third year of a four-year initial degree which includes a year or semesters abroad.
+- During the third year of a four-year initial degree which includes a year or two semesters abroad.

 - During the fourth year of a five-year advanced initial degree including a year of semesters abroad.

-Where required (for example, due to delayed placements as a result of a global pandemic or other issue), placements can also be taken in year 4 of a 4 year programme or year 5 of a 5 year programme, with agreement from the Faculty/School.
+- Where required (for example, due to delayed placements as a result of a global pandemic or other issue), placements can also be taken in year 4 of a 4-year programme or year 5 of a 5-year programme, with agreement from the Faculty/School.

 2.5

-Any marks from a study placement will be determined by the translation of marks that have been gained at the partner institution using the approved Swansea University Guidelines.
+Any marks from a study placement will be determined by the translation of marks that have been gained at the partner institution using the approved Swansea University Regulations.
 The University’s official transcript will show the Swansea University translated mark(s) from the study placement period.

 3. Structural Framework